rrevuru/aws-capstone-project/DataIngestion/DataIngestion.md

  * links.csv,
 *  movies.csv,
 *  ratings.csv
-*  tags.csv`
+*  tags.csv

 ## Data Ingestion Phase
-Have downloaded the dataset onto a EC2 server
+I have downloaded the dataset onto a EC2 server
 ### Kinesis Agent
 Installed a kineses agent, and configured the agent to load files from the source.
 Since this is not a streaming application, we had to use the "START_OF_THE_FILE" to read the whole file
 ![image](kinesisagent.png)